Skip to content

 • Turn them on their side if they are not aware/alert

-• Keep their airways clear
+• Keep their airway clear

 • Loosen tight clothes around their neck